 One of these teachings that I talk to clients about time and time again is how to manage their emotions.
 I believe this to be a major key to our happiness.

 Now when I say managing emotions, I don’t mean labeling them, judging them and then filing them away in the storage cabinet that is your body.
 Cause you know what happens then?
-Well all that suppressed energy is stored in our body and over time it has to come out somewhere: then we burn out, get sick, behave irrationally, become depressed, sabotage our lives or all of the above.
+Well all that repressed energy is stored in our body and over time it has to come out somewhere: we burn out, get sick, behave irrationally, become depressed, sabotage our lives or all of the above.

 While doing this clutter clearing, I came across a lovely little tool that I wanted to share with you that helps you to manage your emotions in a healthy way.
 I’m not sure where I got it from or who conceived this idea originally but I was so taken with the simplicity of it that I thought it was so lovely and I had to share.